 **Disclaimer: this is NOT a cleaning guide.
 Anyone who knows me can attest I do not get my bliss from domestic duties.
 But, decluttering = less stuff to clean and less stress, and THAT is something I’ll happily get behind **

 Despite the increasingly popular KonMarie method of purging, I started reading & applying the concepts of Marie Kondo’s book “Spark Joy” 3 years ago and (despite believing in the concepts of decluttering for well-being, hanging on to things that elicit the feel-goods, and the replace & dispose habit) quickly found the “category” method of decluttering & perfectly tidy drawers and cupboards a bit unrealistic for this season of family life (maybe in our empty-nester years!).

 Instead, we still find room-by-room more manageable (as a mama of 4 kids under 10 yrs old, purging is my part-time job!) and apply this method at least a few times a year.
 Not sure which room to start with?
 Think about the areas in your life you want to improve this new year (Career?
 Love?
-Money?, etc.) then go read where those rooms are represented in your home HERE
+Money?, etc.) then go read where those rooms are represented in your home & how to apply the concept of Feng Shui HERE

 Here’s a room-by-room guide of things to purge for a clutter-free home, including responsible, eco-friendly disposal guidelines:

 – Free-Up closet space by removing anything you, your spouse/mate or your kids haven’t worn in a year or more and anything that has stains or rips.
 Sort items into 3 piles: 1) to sell; 2) to donate; and 3) to dispose or reuse.
 Lightening the load in your closet and those of your kids makes it easier to make outfit decisions and showcases the things you all actually love to wear.

 – Gather old/unused purses, ties, shoes and belts